 Originally scheduled for April 24–25, the Youth Birding Competition has been tentatively postponed to Aug.
 29-30 because of COVID-19 precautions.
 Organizers have moved the registration deadline to July 31 and will reassess event plans this summer.

-“It’s about teaching kids to observe and connect with nature,” May said.
+Art contest coordinator Linda May praised all participants and stressed that the contest “isn’t just about creating art or winning.”
+“It’s about learning to slow down, observe and connect with nature,” May said.
 “Birds are a great focus since they’re beautiful, fun to watch and easy to find.”

 To encourage wildlife conservation, awareness and appreciation of animals and their habitats are essential.
 The contest helps form that foundation through art.

 The T-shirt Art Contest is part of the Youth Birding Competition, an annual event in which teams of children and teens try to find as many bird species as possible throughout Georgia in 24 hours.
 This year, the free bird-a-thon has been rescheduled to run from 5 p.m.
 Aug.
 29 to 5 p.m.
 Aug.
 30, ending in a banquet at Charlie Elliott Wildlife Center near Mansfield.

 Alston Li’s art entry also led the art contest’s Middle School division.
 Other division winners include: